 - Buy your groceries online.

-You avoid going inside a grocery, which reduces your risk of COVID-19.
 It saves time and helps with budgeting.
 You also avoid impulse purchases of foods that aren’t healthy.

 - Don’t take an all-or-nothing approach.